-- Hiking is going to be a major activity at Yosemite.
+- Hiking is going to be a major activity at Yosemite especially in spring and fall.
 In fact, it is difficult to avoid it.
 Bring suitable shoes.
 These hiking shoes are breathable, slip resistant and waterproof.
 Perfect for climbing over rocks and walking near waterfalls.

 - To keep your water and snacks cool, many visitors keep a cooler in their car.
 This YETI Roadie cooler is one of the best.
 It is lightweight with plenty of space for a two day trip.

 - Depending on the time of year, you need to be prepared for the weather.
 Lightweight jackets are great for when the sun goes down and sun hats to protect your head from the heat during hikes.

 - If you are planning on following the above itinerary and watching the sunset, then you may need some kind of flashlight or headlamp when travelling back along the trails.